Ztaeyn/home-assistant-systemair-modbus/README.md

 | VSC | VSC 100 | ✅ | ❌ | ❌ |
 | VSC | VSC 200 | ✅ | ❌ | ❌ |
 | VSC | VSC 300 | ✅ | ❌ | ❌ |

+> ⚙️ VTR 300: Reported working by a community user, but exact variant (SAVE Touch vs CD4) is not yet confirmed.
+> ✅ VTR 500: Confirmed working by a community user (tested with external Modbus TCP gateway).

 ---